How a planning decision is made

 The case officer for your application should advise of how your application will be dealt with before a decision is made.

 Decisions by planning committee

 The Planning Committee, is made up of councillors from all political parties represented on the council and make planning decisions on the council's behalf.
-The council's constitution contains a Protocol for Members (PDF 112KBb) regarding planning applications.The planning committee, which meets every three weeks, deals with decisions that cannot be decided under delegated powers, such as:
+The council's constitution contains a Protocol for Members (PDF 112KBb) regarding planning applications.The planning committee, which meets every 3 weeks, deals with decisions that cannot be decided under delegated powers, like:

-- applications for ten or more units of housing
+- applications for 10 or more units of housing

-- applications where there are five or more individual letters of objections if the recommendation is to approve, or if there are five or more individual letters of support if the recommendation is for refusal
+- applications where there are 5 or more individual letters of objections if the recommendation is to approve, or if there are 5 or more individual letters of support if the recommendation is for refusal

 - applications where the ward councillor, Conservation Advisory Group or the Disabled Access Advisory Group do not agree with the recommendation of officers, and request the Planning Committee to make the decision